vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. To finish to configuration of the cloud shell, click **Create storage**.

-1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the following command:
+1. Open your text editor, such as Notepad, and enter the following Azure CLI command:

     ```cmd/sh
     az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-th-0001
     ```

+    Notice that the command contains a placeholder value for the name of your IoT Hub.
+You need to update that in the text editor before running the command.

-    _Be sure to replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub._
+1. In your text editor, replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub.

+1. Create a copy of the updated Azure CLI command, and then switch back to the Azure Cloud Shell browser window.

+1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the updated command:

+    > **Note**: If the Azure CLI extension for IoT has not been installed, you will be prompted to install it now.
+Enter "Y" at the prompt.

     > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
 This will allow the command to continue as expected.